|

 |||

 Availability in AugustAugust still has some prime dates available so pick up the phone or drop me an email, or just book a date on-line.
 The easiest way to see if a date is available is via the booking calendar on the web site.
 Thanks to all of you who have already set up your trips, I appreciate it.
-We are going to be working on our kayak bass fishing skills which right

 now is learning the ins and outs of staying on top of a sit on top kayak.